Mihir-Null/AdminJack/README.md

   - linkedin posting if I have the time

 ## ToDo
- - go through discord bot oauth2 and authorize events
- - fix formatting and integration on discord
+- fix event formatting on discord and general formatting everywhere
+- add mechanism to add to specific calendars
+- canva automation
 - might want to add some way for discord admins to authorize the announcement when we need the same bot to work in multiple servers
 - add default messages for each platform to add at the end
- - test and fix gmail formatting, and all other formatting
 - add cross integration between all platforms (messages have calendar event, etc.)
- - instagram posting
 - listserv emailing with special message